PacificBiosciences/paraphase/docs/IKBKG.md

 Paraphase differentiates IKBKG from the pseudogene based on whether the haplotype extends beyond the homology region into the unique region.

 ## Fields in the `json` file
 Fields shared across all genes are defined in the general [json file](json.md).
-The IKBKG locus includes several unique fields, listed below:
+The IKBKG locus includes several unique fields under `region_specific_info`, listed below:

 - `deletion_haplotypes`: haplotypes carrying the 11.7kb deletion
 - `del_read_number`: number of reads with the 11.7kb deletion